itsmng/workshop/README.md

 # Workshop Plugin

-A plugin created for git and github workshops.
+A plugin created for git and github workshops and demonstrations.